redding/ns-options/README.markdown

 To check if an option is set it will simply check if the value is not `nil`.
 If you are using a custom type class though, you can define an `is_set?` method and this will be used to check if an option is set.

+The built in `required_set?` method checks to see if all the options for the namespace that have been marked `:required => true` are set.
+It does not recursively check any child namespaces.

 #### Args

 Another rule that you can specify is args.
 This allows you to pass more arguments to a type class.